tonytrinh12358/phd-checklist/1_AI_Research_Paper_Checklist.md

 - [ ] **Establish relevance early** - each paragraph should make clear how these works relate to your paper and why they're insufficient

 ###  **Citation Best Practices**
+*Applies throughout paper: Introduction, Related Work, Methodology, and Experiments*

 - [ ] **Use appropriate citation formats**: `\citet` for in-text author mentions, `\cite` for parenthetical citations
 - [ ] **Remove redundant author names** by choosing correct citation commands
 - [ ] **Follow conference styling** for references and formatting requirements
+- [ ] **Cite all datasets** - provide citations for every dataset used in evaluation
+- [ ] **Cite all baselines** - provide citations for every baseline method mentioned
 - [ ] **Explain new concepts** - ensure any new concept has explanation or proper reference
 - [ ] **Past tense for authors, present for methods** - "Smith et al. proposed X" (past) but "Method X uses Y" (present)
 - [ ] **Multiple citations for broad claims** - when saying "approaches do X", cite multiple papers, not just one